olson-sean-k/wax/README.md

 Parent directory components have unclear meaning and far less utility when they follow patterns in a glob.
-However, such components are intuitive and are often important for escaping a working directory when they precede patterns (i.e., as a prefix).
+However, such components are intuitive and are often important for escaping a working directory when they precede variant patterns (i.e., as a prefix).
 For example, the glob `../src/**/*.rs` has more obvious meaning than the glob `src/**/../*.rs`.
 As seen above though, the first glob would only match the literal path component `..` and not paths that replace this with a parent directory.

 [`Glob::partitioned`] can be used to parse glob expressions that contain semantic components that precede patterns and would be interpreted as literals (namely `..`). [`Glob::partitioned`] partitions a glob expression into an invariant [`PathBuf`] prefix and a variant [`Glob`] postfix.
-Here, invariant means that the partition contains no glob patterns and resolves the same literal paths on the target platform's file system.
+Here, invariant means that the partition contains no glob patterns that resolve differently than an equivalent native path using the target platform's file system APIs.
 The prefix can be used as needed in combination with the glob.

 ```rust
 use std::path::Path;